-Dear <<first name>> <<middle name>> <<last name>> <<suffix>>,
+<<b2b_text_1(SubjectLine)>>

+Dear <<first_name>> <<last_name>>:

-Academic HealthPlans, Inc. ("AHP") is the insurance broker for <<bb/>b_text_1(University/College Name)>> and helps to administer your student health insurance plan.
-We are committed to protecting the security and confidentiality of all the information we maintain.
+Robin Van Vliet dba Van Vliet Wellness & Insurance Solutions ("Ms. Van Vliet") is the employee benefits insurance broker for < committed to protecting the security and confidentiality of all the information we maintain.
 We are writing to inform you about an incident involving some of your health plan information.
 This notice explains the incident, measures we have taken, and some steps you can take in response.
 To date, we do not have any evidence that indicates that your information was actually accessed or misused, but we are notifying you of this incident out of an abundance of caution.